shakacode/react_on_rails/README.md

 You may want different initialization for your server rendered components.
 For example, if you have animation that runs when a component is displayed, you might need to turn that off when server rendering.
 However, the `railsContext` will tell you if your JavaScript code is running client side or server side.
 So code that required a different server bundle previously may no longer require this!

-If you do want different code to run, you'd setup a separate webpack compilation file and you'd specify a different, server side entry file. ex. 'serverHelloWorldApp.jsx'.
+If you do want different code to run, you'd setup a separate webpack compilation file and you'd specify a different, server side entry file. ex. 'serverHelloWorld.jsx'.
 Note, you might be initializing HelloWorld with version specialized for server rendering.

 #### Generator Functions
 Why would you create a function that returns a React component?
 For example, you may want the ability to use the passed-in props to initialize a redux store or setup react-router.
 Or you may want to return different components depending on what's in the props.
 ReactOnRails will automatically detect a registered generator function.